BMW M4: M4 CS

-M4 Cabrio 30 Jahre Edition
+M4 Cabrio Edition 30 Jahre

 This came in 2018 after it was initially released in 2016 for the BMW M3.
 This was limited to 300 units worldwide and celebrated 30 years of M3 convertible and M4 convertible driving.
 These cars came in Macao Blue, Mandarin II Uni and unique for the UK market a matte finished Frozen Dark Grey and the star-spoke 20-inch wheels came in bespoke Orbit Grey finish.
 Inside the finish came with two color option black and white and black and blue and these were fully extended leather.
 Also, door sills and carbon interior had the 30 Jahre etched in.
 There were no performance changes but the car was based on the M4 Competition.
 These cars did not come with the 360 camera system as one of the key options that was not offered.